Przejdź do głównej zawartości

 In Astro 4.x, content collections were defined, queried, and rendered using the Content Collections API first introduced in Astro v2.0.

-We recommend updating any existing collections as soon as you are able and making any new collections using the Content Layer API.
+We recommend converting any existing collections to the new Content Layer API as soon as you are able and making any new collections using the Content Layer API.

 Learn more about the updated content collections.

-See the instructions below for updating an existing content collection with Markdown, MDX, Markdoc, or JSON entries.
+See the instructions below for converting an existing content collection with Markdown, MDX, Markdoc, or JSON entries to use the Content Layer API.

 Step-by-step instructions to update a collection